Scalar perturbations around rotating regular black holes and wormholes: quasi-normal modes, ergoregion instability and superradiance: Quasi-normal modes and (in)stability

 \subsubsection{Regular black holes}

 Some of our results are presented in \cref{fig:QNMsBH}, where solid lines are obtained with the direct integration method, while dashed lines come from the WKB method.
-We verified that the results are not affected significantly by changes in the parameters entering our numerical routines.
+We verified that the results are not affected significantly by changes in the parameters entering our numerical routines (\ie\ the locations of the numerical infinity, of the numerical horizon and of the intermediate point).
 Clearly, the two methods are in good agreement for $a \lesssim 0.5 M$, although less so for the $l=m=0$ mode.
 This is not surprising, as the WKB approximation is expected to hold best for values of $l$ larger than the spin of the perturbation ($l>0$ in this case).
 In the non-rotating limit, our results are also in agreement with those in Ref.~\cite{Churilova:2019cyt}, obtained both with the WKB and time-domain methods.
 The fundamental QNM frequencies, as presented in \cref{fig:QNMsBH}, show a clear dependence on the regularizing parameter $\ell$, though the relative variations in their magnitude are rather mild.
 Each fundamental mode is accompanied by a whole tower of overtones which can in principle be computed with the same methods.